March in global missions history: It happened today!

 caught fire, the tribal shaman told the women of the tribe to throw their small children into the

-fire to appease the angry god who had started the fire.
-French priest Francois Joliet de Montigny
+fire to try to appease the angry god who had started the fire.
+French missionary Francois Joliet de

-- March 17, 461 -- Patrick, missionary to Ireland and that country's patron saint, died.
-Irish
+- March 17, 461 -- Patrick, missionary to Ireland, died.
+Irish raiders captured young Patrick, a

 "I find it really cool that Patrick used the three-leaf clover to help people in Ireland

-understand God being three in one." -- Eric Hokanson, Nazarene Bible College student
+understand God being three in one." -- Eric H., Nazarene Bible College student

 - March 19, 1955 -- Billy Graham began All-Scotland Crusade.